traetox/sshForShits/README.md

 The emulated commands are extremely limited right now, but we welcome more interactive replacements.
 Checkout the commands.go file to add or modify some.

+A web frontend specifically designed to show shits that got shells can be found at https://github.com/remasis/sshForShitsGooey

+Thanks remasis for rolling the GUI, because I have no sense of design...